jpgsantos/Subcellular_workflow/README.md

 * [sphinxcontrib-contentui](https://sphinxcontrib-contentui.readthedocs.io/en/latest/installation.html)
 * [sphinx_markdown_tables](https://pypi.org/project/sphinx-markdown-tables/)

-Get your console in the Doc folder and run `sphinx-build . "documentation folder name"`, this should generate html files in the "documentation folder name" folder that you can use your browser to open and browse the documentation.
+Get your console in the Doc folder and run `sphinx-build . "documentation folder name"`, this should generate html files in the "documentation folder name" folder that you can use with your browser to open and browse the documentation.

 # Compatibility